| [1].

 vi Maruntel

-Hungarian composer Bela Bartok is regarded as a true giant of twentieth
+Hungarian composer Bela Bartok is regarded as a true giant of

-pulsates with the rhythms and nuances of Eastern European folk music.
+a classical sense, pulsates with the rhythms and nuances of

-Throughout his life, the composer devoted much time and energy to collecting,
+devoted much time and energy to collecting, notating and cataloguing

-can be felt in some of the complex rhythmic and harmonic accompaniments
+be felt in some of the complex rhythmic and harmonic accompaniments

 but he always preserves the integrity of these beautiful melodies.